ToyotaInfoTech/RAMN/docs/userguide/going_further.rst

-In a different window, you can use ``$ isotpdump can0 -s 7e1 -d 7e9 -c -u`` to observe traffic; make sure your receiver is closed.
+In a different window, you can use ``$ isotpdump can0 -s 7e1 -d 7e9 -c -u`` to observe traffic.

 .. image:: img/caringcaribou_uds_services.png
    :align: center